carstenmaple/Standard-Operating-Procedures-for-Digital-Identity-Systems/README.md

 Dr. Gregory Epiphaniou is an Associate Professor of security engineering at the University of Warwick.
 He conducts research in wireless communications, focusing on crypto-key generation and has led and contributed to several research projects.
 He has over 120 international publications, and several industry certifications, and has worked with the UK MoD on cybersecurity-related projects with research and consultancy funding attracted over £20M.
 He is also a subject matter expert for the Chartered Institute for Securities and Investments.

+## Acknowledgement

+The authors would like to thank Jagdish Hariharan for assisting towards the development of this work.